 Carnival is fairly liberal with their beverage policy.
 According to their website, “On embarkation day, a small quantity of non-alcoholic beverages (i.e., sparkling water, sodas, energy drinks, juice, and milk), packaged in cans or cartons, may be brought on board and must be in the guest’s carry-on luggage.
 A small quantity is considered a maximum of 12 sealed, unopened cans/cartons of 12 ounces each or less, per person.”

-Given that most people sail with two persons to a room, that means you can bring 24 bottles of anything you want.
+Given that most people sail with two people to a room, that means you can bring 24 bottles of anything you want.
 Just be sure that it is not in a bottle.

 With the prices of beverages on the cruise (around $2-4 per non-alcoholic drink), that can save you a lot of money.